 A security clearance is a status that allows an individual to have access to classified information.
 They are often used in US Federal Government jobs and military positions.
 They can also be used at private companies to vet individuals.
 To obtain a security clearance, one needs to pass a background check.
 Background checks almost always include looking into a criminal record.
-Those who already have security clearances may have to pass periodic reviews.
+Our Massachusetts criminal defense attorney mentions that those who already have security clearances may have to pass periodic reviews.

 Will the Security Clearance Specifically Ask About My Criminal History?

 There are two types of Security Clearance Forms.

 The SF-85’s are used for public trust and lower-risk positions.
 SF-86’s are used for all Security Clearances- these include the highest levels for security clearance: Secret and Top Secret.
 The SF-85 specifically asks about arrests, convictions, probation, parole, or imprisonment in the last 7 years.
 This means if you were arrested for an OUI but received a Not Guilty, you should still write it down.